Winnipeg coach Maurice resigns, Lowry gets interim job

 The team announced Maurice’s decision on Friday, and said it was effective immediately.
 Dave Lowry was elevated to interim coach.

-The Jets are 13-10-5 heading into Friday night’s game against the visiting Washington Capitals.
+The Jets (13-10-5) have dropped three of four heading into Friday night’s game against the visiting Washington Capitals.

+Maurice, who turns 55 on Jan.
+30, coached Winnipeg into the playoffs in each of the previous four seasons.
+The Jets swept Edmonton in the first round in May and then were swept by Montreal in the next round.

 More AP NHL: https://apnews.com/hub/nhl and https://twitter.com/AP_Sports